OcileCollection/BetterVote/README.md

 Issue #1: **Humans do not produce absolute inputs/ouputs.**

 Ex) If you were to ask a child and a chef about the quality of a piece of chocolate, you are highly likely to get two wildly different responses.
-Is the child or the chef invalid in their perception of the enjoyment of distaste of the chocolate?
+Is the child or the chef invalid in their perception of the enjoyment or distaste of the chocolate?

 Issue #2: **Vote compasses present relative responses in an absolute form.**